Darfnader/portfoliotest/index.md

 ## Research Interests

 - **Race & Ethnicity:** Racial inequality in the United States, Whiteness in the United States, the rising tide of "laymen's physiognomy" on social media platforms.
-- **Historical Comparative Methodology:** Combining the use of primary and secondary historical sources alongside sociologically-informed ethnographic and textual analysis to better capture the present conjuncture.
+- **Comparative-Historical Methods:** Combining the use of primary and secondary historical sources alongside sociologically-informed ethnographic and textual analysis to better capture the present conjuncture.
 - **Cultural Criminology:** An interest in not only the causes and consequences of crime and deviant activity, but the contested meaning present within those behaviors and labels as well.

 ## Updates